Polydore Vergil: Anglica Historia

 The manuscript version is now held in the Vatican Library.
 Comprising two volumes, it was presented to the ducal library at Urbino in 1613 by Vergil's grand-nephew.
 Although he stated in prefatory notes that the manuscript was written in Vergil's hand – an assessment fully supported by the palaeographic evidence – it was at one time sometimes attributed to Federico Veterani.
 This misunderstanding arose from a colophon in the second volume, in a different hand, stating that "I, Federico Veterani, wrote the whole work".
 A possible explanation is that Vergil left it in the care of Veterani, who inscribed the colophon to associate it with his other treasures so that it would not be lost or damaged during the Papal invasion in Urbino in 1516.
 Further isolated notes in Veterani's hand, nearly all directions to a binder or printer, are found throughout the manuscript.
 The most plausible interpretation of the evidence is that Vergil intended to present a fine manuscript (rather than a printed book) to Henry VIII, and commissioned the work from Veterani, the most famous copyist of the day.
 However, no such copy by Veterani is known to have survived.

 The manuscript version of the work was divided into 25 books.
 Books I–VII described the early history of England up to the Norman conquest; Book VIII dealt with the reigns of William I and William II; and the following books covered one reign per book, ending in book XXV which dealt with the beginning of Henry VIII's reign to 1513.

-In 1534 the first printed version of the work appeared, a folio with decorations from John Bebel’s press in Basle.
+In 1534 the first printed version of the work appeared, a folio with decorations from John Bebel's press in Basel.
 While this edition was broadly similar to the manuscript, it incorporated substantial changes, and it seems that Vergil effectively made a fresh start using the manuscript as a guideline.
 The rewriting appears to have taken place between 1521 and 1524 (based on one reference to his having been archdeacon of Wells for fourteen years; and another allusion to "this day, which is 1524").
 Book VII of the manuscript was now split into two parts, the new book VIII running from the death of Cnut to 1066; while the reigns of the first two Norman kings, previously covered in a single book, were also divided between two books.
 The work had therefore gained two books, but now ended with book XXVI in 1509, no longer extending into the reign of Henry VIII.